 California Highway Patrol Cars are Equipped with Dash Cams:

 Dash cam and body cam videos serve as crucial elements in your arsenal of DUI defenses, especially in California where many law enforcement agencies, including CHP, Garden Grove Police Department, Fullerton, Orange County Sheriff, and Irvine, employ them.
-These videos can often provide pivotal evidence, illustrating the circumstances leading to and during a stop, and may be crucial in disputing the legality and the details of the stop.
+These videos can often provide pivotal evidence, illustrating the circumstances leading to and during a stop, and may be crucial in disputing the legality and the details of the stop or setting a Sleeping in a Car defense.

 Significance of Dash Cam Videos for a Successful DUI Defense